aragon/connect/docs/guides/connect-with-react.md

 It consists of the `<Connect />` component, through which a connection to an organization is described, and a series of hooks: `useApp()`, `useApps()`, `useOrganization()`, `usePermissions()`.

+To get started, add the `@aragon/connect-react` package to your project.
+It contains all the exports of the `@aragon/connect`, so you don’t have to install both.

 ## Usage

 ```jsx